Powell St. John: Biography

-Auston Chronicle - December 2006 - Powell's CD is an exciting mix of most of St. John's early songs - first recorded by the 13th Floor Elevators, Janis Joplin, and Boz Scaggs along with newer selections proving beyond any doubt he has found a firm footing in the future.
+Austin Chronicle - December 2006 - Powell's CD is a varied mix of most of St. John's early songs - first recorded by the 13th Floor Elevators, Janis Joplin, and Boz Scaggs along with newer selections.

 ASCAP's Playback Magazine - Winter 2006-2007 - In 2005, St. John was inducted into the Texas Music Hall of Fame during the South by Southwest Music Conference.
-This trip to Austin led to a comeback that has seen St. John record his first solo album, "Right Track Now".
+This trip to Austin led to a comeback, resulting in St. John's his first solo album, "Right Track Now".
 The album showcased his harmonica playing and unique knack for songwriting and melody that instantly recall his early days.

 San Francisco Chronicle Bay Area Bandwidth - March 2007 - Whenever a new psychedelic rock band is formed, they end up referencing St. John's material.
 At his annual South by Southwest appearances in Austin, admirers are invariably looking for advice or an autograph.